Homemade Cherry Pie Filling

 Simple ingredients coming together to make a delicious, thick filling that has so many uses.

 When I don’t want to make a pie, I opt for cherry turnovers!
 Use the pie filling to top your pancakes.
-Or mix with cream cheese for a delicious cherry dip.
+Or mix with cream cheese for a delicious cherry dip or in this cherries in the snow recipe.

 However you like to enjoy the taste of cherries, skip the store and make your own cherry pie filling from scratch with this easy recipe.